Medically reviewed by Drugs.com. Last updated on Oct 17, 2019.

 Hepatitis B is a serious liver infection caused by the hepatitis B virus (HBV).
 For some people, hepatitis B infection becomes chronic, meaning it lasts more than six months.
-Having chronic hepatitis B increases your risk of developing liver failure, liver cancer or cirrhosis — a condition that causes permanent scarring of the liver.
+Having chronic hepatitis B increases your risk of developing liver failure, liver cancer or cirrhosis — a condition that permanently scars of the liver.

-Signs and symptoms of hepatitis B, ranging from mild to severe, usually appear about one to four months after you've been infected.
-Signs and symptoms of hepatitis B may include:
+Signs and symptoms of hepatitis B range from mild to severe.
+They usually appear about one to four months after you've been infected, although you could see them as early as two weeks post-infection.
+Some people, usually young children, may not have any symptoms.

 - Abdominal pain